leukeleu/django-hidp/packages/hidp/docs/templates.md

 : URL to redirect to after successful registration.

 `logout_url`
-: URL to the logout page.
+: URL to post the logout action to.
+Used to terminate the session.

 `logout_next_url`
 : URL to same page, redirecting to login page if necessary.